-The beginning of the year, net assets - unrestricted balance was restated to correct an error in the calculation of the State Water Project amortization in a prior period.
-This restatement resulted in an increase in the net assets - unrestricted beginning balance in the amount of \$178,222.
+The beginning of the year net assets - unrestricted balance was restated to correct an error in the calculation of the State Water Project amortization in a prior period.
+This restatement resulted in an increase in the net assets - unrestricted beginning balance for the year ended June 30, 2012 in the amount of \$178,222.